Discngine/fpocket/doc/GETTINGSTARTED.md

 `fpocket -f sample/1UYD.pdb`

+It is also possible to run fpocket on a PDBx/mmcif file type, for example :

+`fpocket -f sample/2P0R.cif`

 It is mandatory to give a PDB input file using the -f flag in command line.
 If nothing is given, fpocket prints the fpocket usage/help to the screen. fpocket will use standard parameters for the detection of pockets.
 Fore more information about these parameters see the [advanced fpocket features](#fpocket-advanced).

 If fpocket works properly the output on the screen should look like this :